REGULATION DEEP-DIVE

 Maximum Demand Per Circuit

 Each circuit must be designed to carry the maximum demand of the connected load.
-The protective device rating and cable size are selected based on the design current (Ib) of the circuit — the maximum current expected in normal operation.
+The protective device rating and cable size are selected from the design current (Ib) of the circuit, and Regulation 433.1.1 sets the coordination that follows: Ib ≤ In ≤ Iz.

 05 · Regulation Deep-Dive